 Since the Games, Shaner has also earned air rifle gold medals from the 2021 ISSF World Cup competitions in both Croatia and New Delhi.

 The Olympic shotgun events were held outdoors in Tokyo, where athletes engaged multiple clay targets, also called “clay pigeons,” with modern scatterguns.

 The trap divisions require athletes to shoot single targets at five separate locations.
 Clay targets are launched from a bunker in front of the shooter.
 Athletes are allowed two shots for each target.

 In addition to his glowing Olympic resume, Hancock is a former sergeant in the US Army Marksmanship Unit, in which he earned the National Defense Service Medal, the Global War on Terrorism Service Medal, the Army Service Ribbon, and the Distinguished International Shooter Badge.

-Amber English, a first lieutenant with the Air Force World Class Athlete Program, is making her Olympic debut in Tokyo.
-Although this is her first Olympics, English is a highly accomplished shotgun shooter.
+Amber English, a first lieutenant with the Air Force World Class Athlete Program, made her Olympic debut in Tokyo.
+Although Tokyo 2020 was her first Olympics, English entered the competition as a highly accomplished shotgun shooter.